nickbrandt/GitLab/doc/user/incident_management/index.md

 You can create your own [issue templates](../project/description_templates.md#creating-issue-templates) that can be [used within Incident Management](../project/integrations/prometheus.md#taking-action-on-incidents-ultimate).

-To select your Issue Template for use within Incident Management, head to Project -> Settings -> Operations -> Incidents and select it under **Issue Template**.
+To select your issue template for use within Incident Management:

+1. Visit your project's **Settings > Operations > Incidents**.
+1. Select the template from the **Issue Template** dropdown.

 More information on these settings, and how to configure them can be found [here](../project/integrations/prometheus.md#taking-action-on-incidents-ultimate).